Find your match

 Wag! is the nation's fastest-growing network of pre-screened and insured dog walkers, sitters, and trainers.
 In less than 15 minutes you can book a nearby dog sitter, daycare provider, or dog walker, who'll take complete care of your loved one - at their place or yours.

-I have been walking and caring for all dog breeds and ages for many years, from pups to seniors.
+I have vast experience walking, training, and caring for many dog breeds, including German Shepherds, Wolf Hybrids, Pitt Bulls, Bull Dogs,and more.
+All ages, from pups to seniors!
 I am enrolled in Pet CPR classes and am a Dog Team Volunteer at a local animal rescue.
 I treat all my pet clients as if they were my own!

 Training Exam Complete